Testing for people without coronavirus symptoms

 How does rapid testing work?

-These tests are carried out using a Lateral Flow Device (LFD).
-These rapid turnaround tests give results in 30 minutes from testing, without the need for laboratory processing, and results are forwarded to individuals via text message.
-The test involves the person taking a swab of their tonsil area and one nostril.
-All tests are carried out in a COVID-19 secure way.
-People attending for testing have to follow all the prevention measures when they attend: wearing a face covering (unless exempt), maintaining a 2m distance from others, and sanitising their hands on arrival at the test site and prior to performing the swab.
+Rapid tests are carried out using Lateral Flow Devices (LFD).
+These rapid turnaround tests give results in 30 minutes, without the need for laboratory processing.
+The test involves taking a swab of your tonsil area and one nostril.
+If you are go to a test site to have your test, you will need to wear a face covering (unless exempt), maintain a 2 metre distance from others, and sanitise your hands on arrival at the test site and prior to performing the swab.
+Your test results will be sent to you via text message.